jlapeyre/Symata.jl/README.md

 Using the SJulia mode or the `@ex` macro is essentially using a language distinct from Julia.
 In particular, the evaluation sequence, and binding of symbols to storage is separate from Julia.
-But there is also some work done on allowing use of SJulia direclty from Julia.
+But there is also some work done on allowing use of SJulia directly from Julia.
 For instance, these

 ```julia
 julia> ex = :x + 1